Skip to main content

 When creating a run, you’ll see several options that control how routing works:

-• Respect Time Request — when ticked, the route planner considers each order’s time slot (e.g. AM, PM, or a specific window) and plans the route so the driver arrives within those windows.
+• Respect Time Requests — when ticked, the route planner considers each order’s time slot (e.g. AM, PM, or a specific window) and plans the route so the driver arrives within those windows.
 Make sure the run is going out soon after you create it — if the driver leaves an hour later than planned, the time-based routing may no longer be accurate.

 • Lock Sequence — prevents the route from being recalculated or reordered.
 Useful when you’ve manually arranged stops and don’t want anyone changing them.